saurabharch/huddo121.github.io/_posts/2017-07-11-on-getting-started-with-phoenix-v1-3-0.markdown

 Most importantly we learned that generators are a starting point, and that there's nothing to be scared of when modifying code that has been generated for you, you aren't beholden to what the generators can do for you.

-One of the things that has really please me as I've been learning Phoenix and Ecto is how little magic there is really going on, and it's quite easy to peek under the hood and look at the git repos of [Phoenix <i class="fa fa-github"></i>](https://github.com/phoenixframework/phoenix/) or [Ecto <i class="fa fa-github"></i>](https://github.com/elixir-ecto/ecto/).
+One of the things that has really pleased me as I've been learning Phoenix and Ecto is how little magic there is really going on, and it's quite easy to peek under the hood and look at the git repos of [Phoenix <i class="fa fa-github"></i>](https://github.com/phoenixframework/phoenix/) or [Ecto <i class="fa fa-github"></i>](https://github.com/elixir-ecto/ecto/).

 There's a lot to improve with this app, and with our understanding of Phoenix, but this is a _good start_.